 Committee.
 Members are encouraged to share lodging to

 - Mileage is to be reimbursed at a rate of $.25 per mile.

 - Hosting expenses.

 - Expenses connected with hosting an Area World

 Service Committee meeting.

-actual average (the full amount as specified by the World
+includes the full amount as specified by the World Service

 - Regional Delegate meeting expenses